Daytona (album): Critical reception

 Daytona received widespread acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 86 based on 22 reviews, indicating "universal acclaim".
-Paul A. Thompson of Pitchfork described the album "a near-airtight exercise in flair and focus", stating that "it shirks the bloat and radio concessions of Darkest Before Dawn and, to a greater extent, his 2013 debut album, My Name Is My Name.
+Paul A. Thompson of Pitchfork described the album as "a near-airtight exercise in flair and focus", stating that "it shirks the bloat and radio concessions of Darkest Before Dawn and, to a greater extent, his 2013 debut album, My Name Is My Name.
 The beats – sample-heavy and produced entirely by Kanye – are uniformly excellent and let you see the seams: It's like an album full of "Bound 2"'s, without the sentimentality", concluding that the album is "Pusha's best work as a solo artist".
 Ben Beaumont-Thomas of The Guardian stated that "Each track is an elocution lesson, his bars enunciated with the almost pedantic menace of a bad cop explaining what he plans to do to you", describing the lyricism as "crisply brilliant drug poetry" and commending the production.
 Yoh Phillips of DJBooth wrote that Daytona "puts on display a maximized portrait of potent potential realized.
 After knocking at this door for years, Pusha has finally made an undeniable breakthrough.
 His words are razor sharp, his lyricism blessed by the kind of beats that allow him a beautiful ring to box in."

 Clayton Purdom of The A.V.
 Club expressed that Daytona is "an absolute masterpiece of minimalism", complimenting both the album's production and lyricism.
 Kyle Mullin of Exclaim! stated that the album "boasts a mostly sinewy and understated sound that'll leave hip-hop heads in revelry".
 Online hip hop publication HipHopDX wrote that Daytona provides "a fitting backdrop for some of the most grim, relentlessly murderous raps Pusha has ever rhymed", also crediting West's production and the album's run time.

 Daytona was ranked the 18th best release of the year in The Wire magazine's annual critics' poll.
 Uproxx cited the album as one of the best rap releases of 2018.
 Complex magazine named Daytona the number 1 album of the year.
 He was also named Best Rapper Alive in 2018 by Complex for his work on the album Daytona.
 In 2019, Pitchfork ranked Daytona at number 188 in their list of "The 200 Best Albums of the 2010s"; staff writer Alphonse Pierre wrote: "Daytona is the full realization of Pusha as a star...for all the storylines and drama that surrounded Daytona, the music rises above."